eremina-official/quote-api-es6modules/README.md

 A web application that displays a random quote or a proverb on a random background image.
 The application is organized according to modular design pattern, each module controls one app feature.

-The modules are written with vanilla JavaScript and ES6 syntax.
+The app is written with vanilla JavaScript and ES6 modules.
 [Here](https://github.com/eremina-official/quote-proverb-app) is the same project written using jQuery and revealing module pattern approach as described in the original publication.

 The quotes are fetched from a REST API.